LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

 \begin{lemma} Let $U$ and $V$ be two disjoint convex bodies.
 Then the double pseudolines $\tang{U},\tang{V}$ induce a cellular decomposition of the (one-point compactification of) $\Lines$. \end{lemma} \begin{proof} Let $u \in \interior{U}$ and let $v \in \interior{V}$.
-We have seen that \begin{enumerate} \item $\tang{U}$ and $\tang{V}$ are double pseudolines intersecting in exactly four points---where they cross; \item $\dual{u}$ and $\dual{v}$ are pseudolines intersecting in exactly one point---where they cross; \item $\dual{u}$ is contained in the M{\"o}bius strip bounded by $\tang{U}$; \item $\dual{u}$ and $\tang{V}$ intersect in exactly two points---where they cross; \item $\dual{v}$ is contained in the M{\"o}bius strip bounded by $\tang{V}$; \item $\dual{v}$ and $\tang{U}$ intersect in exactly two points---where they cross. \end{enumerate} Consequently the arrangements $\{\dual{u},\dual{v}, \tang{U}\}$ and $\{\dual{u},\dual{v}, \tang{V}\}$ are (up to homeomorphism) the ones depicted in the two first diagrams of Figure~\ref{twocases}.
+We have seen that \begin{enumerate} \item $\tang{U}$ and $\tang{V}$ are double pseudolines intersecting in exactly four points---where they cross; \item $\dual{u}$ and $\dual{v}$ are pseudolines intersecting in exactly one point---where they cross; \item $\dual{u}$ is contained in the open crosscap bounded by $\tang{U}$; \item $\dual{u}$ and $\tang{V}$ intersect in exactly two points---where they cross; \item $\dual{v}$ is contained in the open crosscap bounded by $\tang{V}$; \item $\dual{v}$ and $\tang{U}$ intersect in exactly two points---where they cross. \end{enumerate} Consequently the arrangements $\{\dual{u},\dual{v}, \tang{U}\}$ and $\{\dual{u},\dual{v}, \tang{V}\}$ are (up to homeomorphism) those depicted in the two leftmost diagrams of Fig.~\ref{twocases}.

-Now it is not hard to see that the only compatible superpositions of these two diagrams, fullfilling condition (1) above, are the two last diagrams of Figure~\ref{twocases}.
-It remains to observe that the set of lines intersecting both $U$ and $V$ is connected to rule out the last diagram from our considerations and to conclude that the pair $\{\tang{U},\tang{V}\}$ is an arrangement of double pseudolines. \end{proof}
+Now it is not hard to see that the only overlays of these two diagrams fulfilling condition (1) above are the two rightmost diagrams of Fig.~\ref{twocases}.
+It remains to observe that the set of lines intersecting both $U$ and $V$ is connected to rule out the rightmost diagram from our considerations and to conclude that the double pseudolines $\tang{U},\tang{V}$ induce a cellular decomposition of the one-point compactification of $\Lines$. \end{proof}

 Observe that this proves that two disjoint convex bodies have a strictly separating line.